Documented to be almost always right 99.7% of the time.

 So there's going to be even less competition on top of the increase in premiums because all of the Obamacare mandates, those are what's driving prices up.

-Just about every uh just about every week we see some insurance company announce that it's going to stop selling individual plans in some state or another.
+Just about every week, we see some insurance company announce that it's going to stop selling individual plans in some state or another.

 And there just aren't that many health insurance companies to begin with.

-And if they if they drop out, then the universe of options that people have shrinks, and competition obviously is lessened, which means prices rise.
+And if they drop out, then the universe of options that people have shrinks and competition obviously is lessened, which means prices rise.

 Now, the skyrocketing of these premiums is going to be somewhat disguised by the taxpayer subsidies that are available over at the exchanges.

-Now, Another reason Obama's going to get praise.
+Another reason Obama is going to get praise.

 The evil insurance company is going to tell you if you're a self-insured person that your premiums are doubling.

-Oh, really Obamacare is Saving my bacon is how some people are going to look at this.
+Obamacare is saving my bacon is how some people are going to look at this.

 Now, most self-employed people do not qualify, won't qualify for taxpayer subsidies.